Owen-Ng/Project-Ceres/README.md

 ```
   Route: /users
-  Method:
+  Method: PATCH
-  Description: Providing an array composed of [property, new value] will find a property such as username or name and change its value to new value. ex ["username", "Karen"] will change the user's username to Karen.
+  Description: Providing an array composed of [property, new value] will find a property
+  such as username or name and change its value to new value. ex ["username", "Karen"]
+  will change the user's username to Karen.
   URL Parameters:
   Body:
   {